yumauri/effector-storage/README.md

 There are two gotchas with contracts:

-1. From `effector-storage` point of view it is absolutely normal, when there is no persisted value in the storage yet.
-So, `undefined` value is _always valid_, even if contract does not explicitly allow it.
+1. From `effector-storage` point of view, it is absolutely normal when there is no persisted value in storage yet.
+So, `undefined` is _always valid_, even if a contract does not explicitly allow it.
 2. `effector-storage` does not prevent persisting invalid data to the storage, but it will validate it nonetheless, after persisting, so, if you write invalid data to the storage, `fail` will be triggered, but data will be persisted.

 ### Notes

-Without specifying `pickup` property, calling `persist` will immediately call adapter to get initial value.
-In case of synchronous storage (like `localStorage` or `sessionStorage`) this action will synchronously set store value, and call `done`/`fail`/`finally` right away.
-You should take that into account, if you adds some logic on `done`, for example — place `persist` after that logic (see issue [#38](https://github.com/yumauri/effector-storage/issues/38) for more details).
+Without specifying the `pickup` property, calling `persist` will immediately call the adapter to get the initial value.
+In case of synchronous storage (like `localStorage` or `sessionStorage`), this action will synchronously set store value and call `done`/`fail`/`finally` right away.
+You should take that into account if you add logic based on `done`; for example, place `persist` after that logic (see issue [#38](https://github.com/yumauri/effector-storage/issues/38) for more details).

 You can modify adapter to be asynchronous to mitigate this behavior with [`async`](https://github.com/yumauri/effector-storage/tree/main/src/tools/README.md#async) function.